 People with normal-tension glaucoma typically receive the same methods of treatment used for open-angle glaucoma.

-Some people who have elevated eye pressure but do not yet have glaucoma may also benefit from treatment with eyedrops.
-These patients are described as having ocular hypertension.
+Some people who have elevated eye pressure but do not yet have glaucoma may also benefit from treatment with eyedrops. are described as having ocular hypertension.

 Glaucoma maybe detected by eye examination and tests such as visual fields, HRT and OCT scan.

-Laser scans of the optic nervr such as the HRT and OCT disc scans at the Windsor Eye Clinic provide accurate measurements to enable better monitoring and detection of any change so that treatment plans can be optimised.
+Laser scans of the optic nerve such as the HRT and OCT disc scans provide accurate measurements to enable better monitoring and detection of any change so that treatment plans can be optimised.

 The eye drops must be taken on a daily basis.
-Just like any other medication, it is important to take your eye drops regularly as prescribed by your ophthalmologist.
+Just like any other medication, it is important to take your eye drops regularly as prescribed.